pasqal-io/pasqal-cloud/README.md

 ### Get a list of batches

 It is possible to get all batches or a selection of batches with the `get_batches` method.
-This method uses a pagination system that you have to handle.
-By default, a page returns 100 batches, but it can be changed.
+The method returns by default a page of the 100 most recent batches but can be configured using the `pagination_params` argument.

 Here are few examples of how to use it: